-- > Check the tyre pressure on cold tyres.
+- Check the tyre pressure on cold tyres.
 Do not reduce the higher tyre pressure when the tyres are warm. - ➤ Tubeless tyres have been installed on the vehicle.
-Never install tubes in these tyres. - > Read the instruction manual for the base vehicle.
+Never install tubes in these tyres.

 - Depending on the model, the vehicle may only be equipped with a tyre repair kit as standard. - In the case of a puncture, pull the vehicle over to the side of the road.
 Make vehicle safe with a hazard warning triangle.
 Switch on the warning lights. - Tyres must not be older than 6 years as the material will become brittle over time.
 The four-digit DOT number on the tyre flank indicates the date of manufacture.
-The first two digits designate the week, the last two digits the year of manufacture. - Example: 0722 Week 07, year of manufacture 2022.
+The first two digits designate the week, the last two digits the year of manufacture. - Example: 0722 Week 07, year of manufacture 2022. - The on-board tool set is stowed in the bedding box on the left.